 White Capped Pionus

-Also known as the white crowned parrot, the white capped pionus is a gentle, fun, and intelligent bird that makes excellent pets for most families.
+Also known as the white crowned parrot, the White Capped Pionus is a gentle, fun, and intelligent bird.
+They make excellent pets for most families.
 It doesn’t matter if you are an experienced or novice pet owner, you will love caring for these birds.
-They also live very long lives, so they can become part of the family for a long while.
+They also live very long lives, so they can become part of the family for a long time.

 Origin and Native Habitat

-The white capped Pionus can be found in the woodlands and forests of Mexico and Central America all the way to Panama.
-If you take a journey here, you will observe that these birds are at home in dense growth and forests and they nest hollow palms and tree trunks.
+The White Capped Pionus can be found in the woodlands and forests of Mexico and Central America all the way to Panama.
+If you take a journey here, you will observe that these birds are at home in dense growth and forests, they nest in hollow palms and tree trunks.

-Just like most other birds found in nature, the white crowned parrot has been threatened with loss of its habitat through rapid urbanization and the birds have also been a target for people looking to capture the bird.
+Just like most other birds found in nature, the White Crowned parrot has been threatened with loss of its habitat through rapid urbanization.
+The birds have also been a target for people looking to capture the bird.

-The white capped Pionus shares some features with some of its cousins in the parrot family but it also has some features unique to it.
-The white capped pionus is a medium-sized parrot with an average length of about 10 inches.
+The White Capped Pionus shares some features with some of its cousins in the parrot family but it also has some unique features.
+The White Capped Pionus is a medium-sized parrot with an average length of about 10 inches.
 The bird also weighs between 230 – 260g.

-One of the features that make this bird stand out is its standout coloration.
-Just as the name white crowned parrot suggests, the top of the bird’s head is noticeably white and there is also little white under the chin.
-Mature adult white capped pionus are easily distinguishable by their dark blue and green color, which covers their throat, belly, back, and head.
+One of the features that make this bird stand out is its coloration.
+Just as the name White Crowned parrot suggests, the top of the bird’s head is noticeably white and there is also little white under the chin.
+Mature adult White Capped Pionus are easily distinguishable by their dark blue and green color, which covers their throat, belly, back, and head.

 The breast feathers are also noticeable at first glance with their unique dim blue color which gets lighter as you approach the lower body.
 The wings and backs also have observable green tones with overtones that are often violet-blue or bronze.
 If you have this lovely bird as a pet, one thing you can be sure of is its glamorous beauty.